After-school Programs & 21st Century Community Learning Centers

 • At the national level, accountability for the 21st Century Community Learning Center nationally is based on the federal Grant Performance and Results Act (GPRA) Measures.
 These were revised and the new measures went into effect for the 2021-22 fiscal year.
 (Also see the Teacher Survey tool, used for collecting GPRA Measure #5).

 • All grantees are monitored by RIDE to ensure compliance with federal and state requirements, to ensure that programs are of high quality, and to identify technical assistance needs.
-This is done through various mechanisms, as outlined in the RI 21st CCLC Monitoring and Risk Response Protocol.

 • All grantees receive periodic on-site monitoring visits.